-- void add_history (const char string) [Function] Place string at the end of the history list.
-The associated data field (if any) is set to NULL. - void add_history_time (const char string) [Function] Change the time stamp associated with the most recent history entry to string. - HIST_ENTRY remove_history (int which) [Function] Remove history entry at offset which from the history.
-The removed element is returned so you can free the line, data, and containing structure. - histdata_t free_history_entry (HIST_ENTRY histent) [Function] Free the history entry histent and any history library private data associated with it.
-Returns the application-specific data so the caller can dispose of it. - HIST_ENTRY replace_history_entry (int which, const char line, [Function] histdata_t data)
+void add_history (const char string)

+Place string at the end of the history list.
+The associated data field (if any) is set to NULL.
+If the maximum number of history entries has been set using stifle_history(), and the new number of history entries would exceed that maximum, the oldest history entry is removed.

+void add_history_time (const char string)

+Change the time stamp associated with the most recent history entry to string.

+HIST_ENTRY remove_history (int which)

+Remove history entry at offset which from the history.
+The removed element is returned so you can free the line, data, and containing structure.

+histdata_t free_history_entry (HIST_ENTRY histent)

+Free the history entry histent and any history library private data associated with it.
+Returns the application-specific data so the caller can dispose of it.